 One of paper’s biggest enemies is acid.
 It makes paper weak and brittle and can lead to discoloration, deterioration, and irreversible damage.
 Other factors that affect the life of paper materials include the manufacturing process, paper components, and inks that are applied to the paper.
 It’s important to create a safe environment for your paper documents to keep these elements from destroying them.
-To protect and preserve your historical and family documents, there are steps you can take to ensure their safety and longevity, including safeguarding those valuable papers in archival-quality certificate or diploma frames.
+To protect and preserve your family and historic documents, there are steps you can take to ensure their safety and longevity, including safeguarding those valuable papers in archival-quality certificate or diploma frames.

 Wash and dry your hands.

 As we said, when it comes to preserving paper, dirt and oil are the enemies.
 Make sure your hands are clean and dry before handling a historic document.
 Oils in your skin can leave stains or weaken the paper, thus permanently damaging the document.
 For valuable pieces, be sure to wear gloves.
 This is the golden rule when it comes to how to protect paper documents, regardless of their age or current condition.

 Don’t use fasteners or adhesives.